liquidctl/liquidctl/README.md

 # pip install --editable .
 ```

-Of course, a virtual environment can be used instead of having the package installed globally.
+Of course, a virtual environment can always be used instead of installing the package globally.

 ### Additional dependency on Windows: a backend for PyUSB

-On Windows a suitable backend for PyUSB will need to be installed, such as libusb.
-In the case of libusb, version 1.0.21 is recommended over later ones, as those generate some errors during device release.
+On Windows a suitable backend for PyUSB is necessary, such as *libusb*.
+If you already use Python programs that interact with USB devices, you probably already have it.

-In the case of libusb 1.0.21, a very simple way of installing it is to download the appropriate package from [libusb/releases](https://github.com/libusb/libusb/releases) and extract the `.dll` and `.lib` files that match you runtime (e.g. MS64) to your python installation directory (e.g. `%homepath%\Anaconda3\`).
+If you need to install a backend, libusb v1.0.21 is recommended; later versions can crash when trying to release the device.
+A simple way of installing it is to download the appropriate package from [libusb/releases](https://github.com/libusb/libusb/releases) and extract the `.dll` and `.lib` files that match you runtime (e.g. MS64) to your python installation directory (e.g. `%homepath%\Anaconda3\`).

 ## NZXT Kraken X, 3rd generation
-_X42, X52, X62 and X72_
 <!-- move to /doc once there are more devices -->

-This generation of Kraken X coolers are made by Asetek and house 5th generation pumps, with secondary PCBs designed by NZXT.
-They incorporate customizable fan and pump speed control with PWM, a liquid temperature probe at the block and addressable RGB lighting.
+The Kraken X42, X52, X62 and X72 compose the third generation of liquid coolers by NZXT.
+These devices are manufactured by Asetek and house fifth generation Asetek pumps and PCBs, plus secondary PCBs specially designed by NZXT for enhanced control and lighting.

+They incorporate customizable fan and pump speed control with PWM, a liquid temperature probe in the block and addressable RGB lighting.
+The coolers are powered directly by the power supply unit.

+All configuration is done through USB, and persists as long as the device still gets power, even if the system has gone to Soft Off (S5) state.
+The cooler also reports fan and pump speed and liquid temperature via USB; pump speed can also be sent to the motherboard (or other device) via the sense pin of a standard fan connector.

 ### Setting fan and pump speeds

-Fan and pump speeds can be set either to fixed PWM duty values or as profiles dependent on liquid temperature.
+Fan and pump speeds can be set either to fixed PWM duty values or as profiles dependent on the liquid temperature.

 Fixed speed values can be set simply by specifying the desired channel (`fan` or `pump`) and PWM duty.